StrongRay/StrongRay.github.io/index.md

 ![Training](https://github.com/StrongRay/StrongRay.github.io/blob/master/assets/images/Training.jpg)

-Training did not take long.
-And while the accuracy is not perfect, I think as an initial step, this looks promising.
+Training did not take TOO long.
+And while this initial accuracy is not perfect, I think as an initial step and as a process, this looks promising.
 I will then try generating a tflite version of the weights file for imbedding into FLUTTER (Andriod/IOS)  This step will be most challenging.

 ### Stay Tuned for my next updates